rwbl/Home-Assistant-Workbook-Experiments/B4R/50-Hawe_LegoTrain/README.md

 ## MQTT

 The Home Assistant [MQTT integration](https://www.home-assistant.io/integrations/mqtt/) is used to communicate between the TrainController and Home Assistant.
-The list of topics and payloads is below.
+The list of topics and payloads used.

+**Note:** The MQTT discovery configuration topics are published on every ESP32 boot.
+This saves boot time & handled by Home Assistant as topic re-publish.

 ### Availability